The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

-Ranked 2nd in the overall ranking of three CSR categories and 1st in the environment category in the 15th Toyo Keizai CSR Ranking
+Ranked 3rd in the overall ranking of three CSR categories and 1st for the second consecutive year in the environment category in the 16th Toyo Keizai CSR Ranking

-In March 2021, the Company was ranked 2nd in the “overall ranking of three CSR categories*” and 1st in the “environment category” in the 15th CSR Ranking (2021) published by Toyo Keizai Inc.
+In February 2022, the Company was ranked 3rd in the “overall ranking of three CSR categories*” and 1st for the second consecutive year in the “environment category” in the 16th CSR Ranking (2022) published by Toyo Keizai Inc.

 *Three CSR categories include “HR utilization,” “environment” and “corporate governance + social performance.”

 The “SNAM Sustainability Index,” launched by Sompo Japan Nipponkoa Asset Management Co., Ltd. in August 2012, is an investment fund for pension funds and institutional investors that invest in companies rated highly for their ESG performance.

 The Company has been selected as its constituent for 11 years running since its inception.